Cookei/UCBUGG-website-recreation/static/media/lighting arnold.9e8ea8387268e262676d.md

 > For this part of the assignment, **ALL images must be generated from the render view**.
 You can go to the render view by going to Arnold -> Render View.
 This should open up a popup window.

 ![](img30.png)

+> (!important)
+> Make sure to change the camera here in the render view to the FinalCam.
+There's a dropdown menu in the upper left corner.

 You can see here in our render that it is incredibly noisy.
 This is because there is only a small opening for the light to come through.
 Since the dome light spans all 360 degrees, there a high likelihood that most of the light rays will be blocked by an object, leading to a lot of noise.